-Placing the narrow side of the board towards the wall and the slot towards you, nail in your first plank.
+Start the first row by placing the narrow side of the board towards the wall and the slot outwards.
+Nail in the first plank.

 Also note, I chose to only use planks that ran the entire width of the room to avoid joins.
 You’ll waste more wood this way, but I plan to use the cut offs for future projects anyway.

-If you join your wood with joins, just make sure you stagger them.
+If you can’t avoid wood joins, just ensure to stagger them.